otrack/doodle-rest2/README.md

 A [simple integration test](src/test/java/ch/noisette/doodle/test/RESTBasicTest.java) is creating a Poll, adding a few Subscribers and assert that everything is returned as expected.
 And [in-memory implementation](src/main/java/ch/noisette/doodle/service/impl/InMemoryPollService.java) is proposed in order to have the integration test passing.
 An [empty class](src/main/java/ch/noisette/doodle/service/impl/PollService.java) should be implemented.

+# Advised libraries

+To have a chance to complete the exercise within a decent time, it is advised to rely on [Spring Boot](http://projects.spring.io/spring-boot/) for building fast and easy rest services and [Achilles](https://github.com/doanduyhai/Achilles) for dealing with Cassandra.

 # REST API

 ## Create a new [Poll](src/main/java/ch/noisette/doodle/entity/Poll.java)